vrikodar/P4ck3t/P4ck3t.md

 *Although The physical structure is a Star the network functions like a Bus, Hence its a Single collision,broadcast Domain*
  - bandwidth also gets divided with number of devices present

+## Bridge

+ - Layer2 device
+ - more intelligent than hub
+ - has a MAC address table known as CAM table {processing in software, where as switches do so in Hardware}
+ - Star Topology

+ **when a birdge boots up the mac address table of bridge is empty*